nikpietanze/Pressr/README.md

 ## License

-This project is licensed under [TODO: Add license].
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.